No Metallicity Preference in Fast Radio Burst Host Galaxies: Introduction

 To date, most FRB host studies have focused on the distributions of stellar mass and star formation rate (SFR), either individually or jointly \citep[e.g.,][]{bhandari20,heintz20,bochenek21,bhandari22,gordon23,law24,sharma24,loudas25,horowicz25}.
 Recent work by \citet{sharma24} suggested that the stellar mass distribution of FRB hosts shows a lower bound, which may hint at a metallicity threshold currently under debate \citep[e.g.,][]{horowicz25,august25}.
 However, it is important to note that these studies examined only the distributions of stellar mass and/or SFR, without directly measuring or analyzing metallicity itself in a sufficiently large sample.

 In this work, we present the first large-sample study of gas-phase metallicity in FRB host galaxies, based on strong emission-line measurements available in the literature.
+Unlike stellar metallicity, which reflects the past integrated history, gas-phase metallicity traces the present conditions of star-forming regions where massive stars form.
+This makes it a more direct probe of the environments relevant to FRB progenitors.
 By investigating metallicity jointly with stellar mass and SFR, we aim to directly test whether FRB progenitors prefer specific metallicity environments.
 Furthermore, as a methodological improvement over previous FRB host studies, we construct a volume-limited sample—rather than a purely flux-limited one—to reduce optical selection biases.
 By consistently applying this volume-limited selection to both the observed FRB host sample and the comparison galaxy sample, we can robustly compare their distributions and better constrain the environments of FRB progenitors.